Part 2. How to Manage Your Infrastructure as Code

 • A source parameter that contains the file path of the module you want to use.
 The preceding code sets source to the relative file path of the ec2-instance module in the modules folder.

 • If the module defines input variables, you can set those as parameters within the module block.
-The ec2-instance module defines an input variable called ami_id, which you’ll need to set to the ami_id to the ID of the AMI you built in the server templating section earlier in this blog post.
+The ec2-instance module defines an input variable called name, which the preceding code sets to "sample-app-tofu-1."

 terraform

-This code has two module blocks, so if you run apply on it, it will create two EC2 instances.
-If you had three module blocks, it would create three EC2 instances; four module blocks would create four EC2 instances; and so on.
+This code has two module blocks, so if you run apply on it, it will create two EC2 instances, one with all the resources named "sample-app-tofu-1" and one with all the resources named "sample-app-tofu-2."
+If you had three module blocks, it would create three EC2 instances; and so on.
 And, of course, you can mix and match different modules, include modules in other modules, and so on.
 It’s not unusual for modules to be reused dozens or hundreds of times across a company, so that you put in the work to create a module that meets your company’s needs once, and then use it over and over again.

 terraform